 As part of the Withdrawal Agreement agreed between the UK and EU in late 2019, the UK formally left the European Union on 31 January 2020 and entered in to what is called a ‘Transition Period’ (sometimes called implementation period) while the UK and the EU negotiate the future relationship.
 Under the terms of the transition, most EU law continued to apply to the UK which meant that not much changed in terms of the UK’s relationship with the EU.
 At the end of the transition period on the 31 December 2020, there are likely to be some changes that may impact on some existing EU funded operations.

 2. Will anything change in terms of delivering the Structural Fund Programmes post transition period?

 No, there will be no change to the existing arrangements for the current EU funded operations.
-As referenced in Article 138 of the Withdrawal Agreement (external link), all operations will continue to receive EU funding under the normal rules and you should continue to deliver your operation as you currently do.
+As referenced in Article 138 of the Withdrawal Agreement (on GOV.UK), all operations will continue to receive EU funding under the normal rules and you should continue to deliver your operation as you currently do.
 Under the terms of the Withdrawal Agreement, which was signed in January 2020, the UK will remain in the 2014-2020 ESIF programmes with EU funding until December 2023, when they will be closed.

 No changes are required to your existing Funding Agreement and all obligations arising from those Funding Agreements will continue to remain in effect.